arxdeus/disposito/README.md

 # Disposito

-Semi-automatic dispose holder that allows centralised disposal of objects
+Semi-automatic dispose holder that allows centralized disposal of objects

 ## Quickstart

 #### 1. Create `disposeHolder`:
 - via `DisposeHolder()` constructor
 - via mixin `DisposeHolderHostMixin`

     This mixin automatically:
-    - creates under the hood `DisposeHolder` and tags by original class identityHashcode
+    - creates under the hood `DisposeHolder` and tags by original class `identityHashcode`
     - transforms your class into `Disposable` extending original class with `dispose` method

-#### 2. Bind each disposable value using `bindDisposable`
+#### 2. Bind each disposable object using `bindDisposable`

-This methods automatically binds disposables into `disposeHolder` that was created in step 1.
+This method automatically binds disposables to a `disposeHolder`, which was created in step 1.

 Usage: